 Due to their small size and the fact that they glow in the darkness, glow worms have numerous natural predators within their environment including spiders, large insects, birds, reptiles and centipedes.

-Typically, the female glow worms lays between 50 and 100 eggs in moist areas, over a period of a few days.
+Typically, the female glow worm lays between 50 and 100 eggs in moist areas, over a period of a few days.
 The tiny glow worm eggs are yellow in colour and can take between 3 and 6 weeks to hatch depending on the climate (the warmer it is, the faster the glow worm eggs will hatch).

-Glow worms are considered to be an animal species that is threatened with extinction as the glow worm population numbers are drastically decreasing.
+Glow worms are considered to be an animal species that are threatened with extinction as the glow worm population numbers are drastically decreasing.
 The main reason for the lower number of glow worms is thought to be the expansion of human civilisations.
 Glow worms are known to be particularly vulnerable to changes in their environment including habitat loss, noise and pollution.

 Glow Worm Comments